 SODA Lectures with artists and theorists

 How do class and classism manifest themselves in bodies?
 How do experiences of exclusion, isolation, assimilation or shame translate into somatic experiences or bodily positions and gestures?
 What do 'social advancement' and 'belonging' taste and smell like?
-The lecture series takes an intersectional look at the comeback of the concept of class today with a focus on educational and work realities in the field of body-based performing arts: Areas in which social inequality and privilege are often reproduced, not dismantled.
+The lecture series takes an intersectional looked at the comeback of the concept of class today with a focus on educational and work realities in the field of body-based performing arts: Areas in which social inequality and privilege are often reproduced, not dismantled.
 In dialogue with experts from art, science and education, it explores how class positions determine relationships among students, teachers and in a larger social context, how social privileges translate into understandings of knowledge and the body, into speaker positions and structures, and what role performative and artistic (counter-) strategies play in this.

-20. Oktober: Gurur Ertem "Promises and Pitfalls of ‘Political’ Curating in Live Arts"
+Gurur Ertem "Promises and Pitfalls of ‘Political’ Curating in Live Arts"

-27. Oktober: Prof. Dr. Ana Vujanović: The question of possession: from the bodies of the proletariat to the bodies of the precariat"
+Prof. Dr. Ana Vujanović: The question of possession: from the bodies of the proletariat to the bodies of the precariat"

-03. November: Venuri Perera 'If I may be candid'
+Venuri Perera 'If I may be candid'

-10. November: Francis Seeck "Classismus.
+Francis Seeck "Classismus.
 The ignored discrimination"

-24. November: Tanja Abou "Class(ism), Body and Practices of Beauty"
+Tanja Abou "Class(ism), Body and Practices of Beauty"

-01. Dezember: Kerstin Honeit "Voices at Work, Bodies on Strike.
+Kerstin Honeit "Voices at Work, Bodies on Strike.
 Struggles and Strategies of an artistic search for Aesthetics of Class and Poverty beyond representation"

-08. Dezember: Edwin Nasr "Would Curators Unionize?" (cancelled)
+Edwin Nasr "Would Curators Unionize?" (cancelled)

 SODA Lecture Series 2020/21: Breathe.